hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

 Uh oh, the CRS of our points and lines doesn’t match.
 While `tmap` performs some on-the-fly transformations to map the two layers together, in order to do any analyses with these objects you’ll need to re-project one of them.
-You can project once object’s CRS to that of another with `st_transform` like this:
+You can project one object’s CRS to that of another with `st_transform` like this:

 ``` r